 If a tire’s alignment goes out of kilter, one edge will endure greater daily wear and tear than the other side.
 When this situation continues over the course of time, the tire develops worn treads along either the right or the left side.
 It will require replacement sooner than a properly aligned tire.
 The damaged portion of the tire becomes susceptible to puncturing more easily, too.

-For these reasons, automotive experts recommend that drivers have their vehicle’s wheel alignment checked annually.
+For these reasons, automotive experts recommend that drivers have their vehicle’s wheel alignment & balance checked annually.
 Additionally, having tires rotated at 6,000-mile intervals helps make sure that wear occurs more evenly between front and back tires.
 Triangle Car Care’s capable mechanics offer a complete wheel alignment and tire rotation services.

 Promoting Safety While Saving Money